Michigan Indian Tuition Waiver Program

 The state universities of Michigan are fully supportive of partnering with state government to enhance college access for economically disadvantaged populations.
 One such population is Native Americans.
-Recognizing this, the Michigan Indian Tuition Waiver (ITW) program was enacted in the 1970s, pursuant to a 1934 executive agreement the state of Michigan entered into with the federal government to provide free public education for Native students.
-The ITW provides Michigan residents who are at least one-quarter Native American and are certified members of a United States tribe free tuition at all of the state’s 15 public universities and 28 community colleges.
-Over time, the state’s funding of the program has not kept pace with increases in student enrollment and institutional costs.
-In 2017, actual costs for the program exceeded the state’s allocation by $6.8 million, leaving the institutions to cover the balance of this state-mandated program.[i]
-In order for Michigan to live up to its agreement to provide social mobility to Native Americans through access to postsecondary education, the state should lift the unfair burden placed upon the universities by this state-mandated program.
+Recognizing this, the Michigan Indian Tuition Waiver (MITW) program was enacted in the 1970s, pursuant to a 1934 executive agreement the state of Michigan entered into with the federal government to provide free public education for Native students.
+The MITW provides Michigan residents who are at least one-quarter Native American blood quantum and are enrolled members of a United States tribe free tuition at all of the state’s 15 public universities and 28 community colleges.
+For decades, the State of Michigan did not honor its obligations to fund these students, leaving universities and community colleges to absorb large losses from enrolling these students who do not pay tuition.
+Thankfully, in 2019, lawmakers invested in the program to allow for full reimbursement to universities for actual MITW costs incurred.
+Because the costs will rise each year as tuition and enrollment change, sustained annual support will be crucial for continued success.

-- Advocate for the state to fully fund its mandated Michigan Indian Tuition Waiver program.
+- Advocate for the state to continue fully funding its mandated Michigan Indian Tuition Waiver program.